About Us

 Herbert W.A.
 Thiele, Member At Large

-Herbert Thiele joined the Nabors, Giblin & Nickerson, P.A.
-Tallahassee Office in April 2020 as Of Counsel.
+Herbert Thiele is an attorney that served as Of Counsel with the law firm Nabors, Giblin & Nickerson, P.A.’s Tallahassee Office from 2020 to 2023.
 He previously served as County Attorney for Leon County, Florida, for 30 years.
 Prior to joining Leon County, Mr. Thiele was the City Attorney for the City of Delray Beach, Florida, for over eight years, and an Assistant City Attorney in Delray Beach while in private practice for the three years preceding.
 Mr. Thiele is a graduate of University of Notre Dame and the University of Florida Levin College of Law.
 Mr. Thiele has served as the President of the Florida Association of County Attorneys for four separate terms, and was President of the International Municipal Lawyers Association from 2015-2016.
 The City, County, & Local Government Law Section of the Florida Bar awarded Mr. Thiele the Ralph A. Marsicano Award, the Section’s highest honor, in 1991 for significant contributions to the development of local government law in Florida.
 Additionally, in 2000 Mr. Thiele received the Paul S. Buchman Award for outstanding contributions in the area of legal public service, and in 2016 Mr. Thiele received the H. Hamilton “Chip” Rice Award in recognition of his efforts in the area of mentoring and educating future leaders of the profession, especially in Local Government Law.
 Mr. Thiele was also honored to receive the Ethics in Government Award from the Florida Association of County Attorneys in 1998, 2001, and 2019, as well as the Chair Service Award from by the City, County, & Local Government Law Section of the Florida Bar in 2005 and again in 2018.